Kyle Ferguson: Early career

+Rochdale

+On 23 June 2023, Ferguson joined Rochdale on a two-year contract.
+On 14 March 2025, Ferguson joined Yeovil Town on loan until the end of the 2024–25 season.
+On 12 April 2025 after making four appearances for Yeovil, Ferguson was recalled by Rochdale.
+He was released by Rochdale at the end of the season.

+Yeovil Town

+On 30 June 2025, Ferguson returned to Yeovil Town on a permanent basis ahead of the 2025–26 season signing a one-year deal.

 Personal life

 He is a member of a footballing family which includes his father Barry Ferguson, uncle Derek Ferguson and cousin Lewis Ferguson (who was once a teammate in the Rangers academy).
 He has also done some modelling work.